 Installation view birrarung ba brungergalk 2023.
 Tarrawarra Museum of Art.
 Commissioned by Tarrawarra Museum of Art for The Soils Project.
 Installation photograph Andrew Curtis

-My installation birrarung ba brungergalk for The Soils Project explores the confluence where brungergalk meets the birrarung on Wurundjeri Country in Healesville.
-Wurundjeri Traditional Custodian Brooke Wandin writes that brungergalk is the Woiwurrung name for Watts River and means rotten logs.
-Since colonisation the water flowing through brungergalk has been perceived as a resource and a commodity.
-The confluence where the two waterways meet is where Wurundjeri Traditional Custodians have been visiting and spending time for thousands of years.
-Since invasion, significant sites such as these have become inaccessible for Traditional Custodians because much of the Country is in private hands.
-Through my works, I hope to contribute to conversation about the accessibility of waterways and Country for Traditional Custodians.
+birrarung ba brungergalk, for The Soils Project, explored the confluence where brungergalk meets the birrarung on Wurundjeri Country in Healesville.
+Wurundjeri Traditional Custodian Brooke Wandin writes that brungergalk is the Woiwurrung name for the Watts River and means "rotten logs."
+Since colonisation, the water flowing through brungergalk has been perceived as a resource and a commodity.
+The confluence where the two waterways meet is a place where Wurundjeri Traditional Custodians have been visiting and spending time for thousands of years.
+Since invasion, significant sites such as this have become inaccessible to Traditional Custodians, as much of Country is now in private hands.
+Through my work, I hope to contribute to the conversation about the in/accessibility of waterways and Country for Traditional Custodians.
+Through the project I was honoured to visit the place where brungergalk meet the birrarung with Brooke Wandin.
+This was the first time Wurundjeri Tradtional Custodians had visited this part of their Country for over 100 years.

-The wallpaper print in the installation is a reproduction of a hand-coloured photograph by Nicholas Caire titled Junction, Yarra and Watts River (National Gallery of Victoria) which depicts the confluence around 1880.
-This photograph was used to create a postcard view of the landscape that offered a colonialist and objectified perspective.
-Installed over the wallpaper print are photographic prints of the confluence which I have created using a performative process that involves returning to Country with photographs I have previously taken at the same location.
-I then return to show Country the photographs, cut into the prints, and rephotograph the photographs at the same location.
-The photographs feature multiple views of Country to explore multiple timeframes, histories and perspectives.
+The wallpaper print in the installation is a reproduction of a hand-coloured photograph by Nicholas Caire titled Junction, Yarra and Watts River (from the National Gallery of Victoria collection), which depicts the confluence around 1880.
+This photograph was used to create a postcard view of the land that offered a colonialist and objectified perspective.
+Installed over the wallpaper print are photographic prints of the confluence, created through a performative process whereby I return to Country with photographs I have previously created at the same location, show them to Country, cut into the prints, and rephotograph them in situ.
+These images feature multiple views of Country to explore multiple timeframes, histories, and perspectives.

 The Soils Project 5 August – 12 November 2023, brings together 13 practitioners and collectives from Australia, the Netherlands and Indonesia to explore the complex and diverse relationships between environmental change and colonisation.